sarahkor/doar-mail/README.md

 Instead of raw true/false responses, the system now returns HTTP-style status codes (201 Created, 404 Not Found, etc.) for clarity and integration with modern APIs.

-The system is modular and extensible, currently supporting one client, but easily adaptable for concurrent connections.
+The system is modular and extensible.

 This upgrade reflects good software engineering practices, including separation of concerns, reuse of existing logic, and open/closed design for future improvements.